perslab/depict/README.md

   * Specify the name of the association p value column in your GWAS summary statistics file (`pvalue_col_name`)
   * Specify the name of the marker column (`marker_col_name`).
 Format: <chr:pos>, ie. '6:2321'.
 If this column does not exist chr_col and pos_col will be used, then leave if empty
   * Specify the name of the chromosome column (`chr_col_name`).
 Leave empty if the above `marker_col_name` is set
   * Specify the name of the position column (`pos_col_name`).
-Leave empty if the above `marker_col_name` is set
+Leave empty if the above `marker_col_name` is set.
+Please make sure that your SNP positions used human genome build GRCh37
   * Specify the separator used in the GWAS summary statistics file (`separator`).
 Options are
     * `tab`
     * `comma`
     * `semicolon`
     * `space`
-  * Point `plink_executable` to where PLINK 1.9 executable is on our system (e.g. `/usr/bin/plink`)
+  * Point `plink_executable` to where PLINK 1.9 executable is on yur system (e.g. `/usr/bin/plink`)
-  * Point `genotype_data_plink_prefix` to where PLINK binary format 1000 Genomes Project genotype files are on our system.
+  * Point `genotype_data_plink_prefix` to where PLINK binary format 1000 Genomes Project genotype files are on yur system.
 They are part of the DEPICT download.
 You simply need to change to path to where the DEPICT folder lives on your system.
 Specify the entire path of the filenames except the extension (e.g. `/home/projects/depict/git/DEPICT/data/genotype_data_plink/ALL.chr_merged.phase3_shapeit2_mvncall_integrated_v5.20130502.genotypes`)
 4. Run DEPICT
   * `<path to DEPICT>/src/depict.py <path to your config file>`
 5. Investigate the results which have been written to your analysis folder (see the [Wiki](https://github.com/DEPICTdevelopers/DEPICT/wiki)